How to write a resignation letter in 6 steps (with sample)

 Please accept this letter as resignation from [your position] effective [today’s date].
 I am giving my [length of time] notice per our company standards.
 My last day will be [Day, Date.
 Year].

-I will make sure that all my current work is finished, and ongoing projects are handed over to my assigned co-workers.
+I will finish all my current work and hand over ongoing projects to my assigned co-workers.
 Should we find a replacement for my position, I am happy to get them trained and up to speed before my last day.
 I will gladly assist in this transition in any way possible.

 Working with you and the team for the last [period of time worked] at [Company name] has been a pleasure.
 This has been an incredible opportunity to grow my career.
 I will always appreciate [two or three things that you helped with or accomplished in your time there].